anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 > Possibly an alternative wording would be clearer.

 It's an option in CoAP, not a header, but will do.

+## Language Nits
+> [[GoFa-Comment-3][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /This document provides no specification on how to map between DoC and
+>    DoH, e.g., at a CoAP-to-HTTP-proxy.
+In fact, such...
+> /This document provides no specification on how to map between DoC and
+>    DoH, e.g., at a CoAP-to-HTTP-proxy, such.../
+> (To connect the RFC2119 requirement to the clause to which it refers.)

+> [[GoFa-Comment-4][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /...this kind of poisoning attacks./...this kind of poisoning attack./
+(remove 's').

+> #### Section 8
+>
+> [[ErVy-Comment-10][draft-ietf-core-dns-over-coap-17-ballot-ervy]] s/That information can also imply trust in the DNSSEC validation by that server./That information can also imply trust in the DNSSEC validation by that *DoC* server./

 No-Ops
 ======